Cli-S/kanji_keeper/README.md

 * A few gems: CarrierWave for user upload files, Cloudinary for user image storage, Devise for authentication, ...

+* Real-time chat: Action Cable integrates full-duplex communications with WebSockets with the rest of the application.
+Since the connection is persistent, users can submit their messages at the same time and still see their respective messages appear immediately

-Many new features to be added soon.
+Many new features to be added soon
 ありがとう！